baycarbone/charm-rancher-integrator/README.md

 - (optional) cluster-name: useful if you want a user defined cluster name within the Rancher platform.
 If this option is not set, a randomly generated cluster name will be assigned.

-- (optional) cert-verify: disables verification of the Rancher platform certificate.
-This is not recommended but can be useful for development purposes when using a self-signed certificate.
+- (optional) cert-verify: toggles verification of the Rancher platform certificate.
+Setting this to false is not recommended but can be useful for development purposes when using a self-signed certificate.

 ```bash
 # Deploy the rancher-integrator charm